(Translate this site)

 I looked up and recognized Roddy, who was standing beside Shadow with a snub-nosed pistol stuck in my face.
 The muzzle was maybe a foot from my nose.

 I was already hunched over because of things I'd laid out in the floorboard before me under the lot's lamp light.
 So Roddy couldn't tell the difference when I fished my thick electrical cable club out from under my seat with my right hand, while also opening an interior storage panel in my car door with my left.
-I passed the club to my left hand and into the storage compartment, staying in the crouched position all along.
-So to Roddy it appeared I didn't move much at all after hearing his demand.
+I passed the club to my left hand, and one end into the storage compartment, staying in the same crouched position all along.
+So to Roddy, it appeared I didn't move much at all after hearing his demand.

 "What?"
 I stalled, while getting my club into position.